-The Judgement Room has a heavenly hush as I push open the heavy panelled door.
+The Judgement Room has a heavenly hush as I push open the heavy paneled door.
 I step inside, hardly able to breathe for the knot that has developed deep within my chest.
-I do what I can to look straight ahead, not really seeing, the combination of lightness of the room, the reverberation of my feet on the floor and revered reserve; suspended any possible train of thought or keen observation.
+I do what I can to look straight ahead, not really seeing, the combination of the lightness of the room, the reverberation of my feet on the floor and revered reserve; suspended any possible train of thought or keen observation.
 The room is not empty, nay it is full of a sea of witnesses, not a face I could recall, even if I tried; all sat in sacred silence… waiting.

 I walk slowly up the aisle, toward the petite podium that seemed to await my presence.
 Before me appears, although know not from where, the Offenders; behind them sat Him – The Judge.
 The Offenders did not plead guilty; to my surprise, they are not on trial – they simply are guilty.
 Each man was dressed in the same plain drab jumpsuit; all identifying features of volition and vocation had vanished.
 It is known to me that this was the last hour before they would be directed to their next destination.
-I am not privy any details of duration or direction of the judgement – it is enough that it is just.
+I am not privy any details of duration or direction of the judgment – it is enough that it is just.

 The Judge is immense and authoritative but approachable.
 He looks at me, in me and invites me to speak…